Carrum suburb profile

 Carrum demographics

-Carrum, a charming suburb located in Melbourne's southeast, is known for its beautiful beaches and relaxed coastal lifestyle.
-With a population of 4,239, Carrum offers a close-knit community feel, making it an attractive option for families and individuals seeking a peaceful yet connected environment.
-The median age of 40 suggests a mature community, with a mix of families and long-term residents who appreciate the suburb's serene atmosphere and proximity to the coast.
+Carrum, a charming suburb located in Melbourne's southeastern region, is known for its beautiful beaches and relaxed coastal lifestyle.
+With a population of 4,239, Carrum offers a tight-knit community atmosphere that appeals to families and individuals seeking a peaceful yet connected environment.
+The median age of 40 suggests a mature population, with many residents enjoying the balance of suburban tranquility and proximity to urban amenities.

 Carrum infrastructure, key developments and investment opportunities